Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which amenities increase rent the most in Palma de Mallorca?

-The top five amenities that increase rent the most in Palma de Mallorca are air conditioning, a private terrace or balcony, parking, an elevator in older buildings, and sea views or waterfront proximity.
+The five amenities that increase rent the most in Palma de Mallorca are parking, terrace or balcony, lift, air conditioning and sea view.

 In our property pack covering the real estate market in Palma de Mallorca, we cover what are the best investments a landlord can make.